fbpx

 Asinelli & Garisenda

 Bologna’s towers were important for warning and defensive purposes and were naturally a sign of prestige for the families who lived in them.
-At the end of the 12th century there were one hundred towers, however today only around fifteen remain.
+At the end of the 12th century there were one hundred towers, however, today only around fifteen remain.
 The Asinelli and Garisenda towers are the symbol of Bologna.
 The taller one, the Asinelli Tower, was built in the 10th century, and it is 97 m high with a 2.23 meter inclination.
 The base was modified in 1488 to house guards.
 The smaller tower is the Garisenda Tower, a contemporary of its neighbor.
 Its strong inclination (3.22 m) is striking.

 Medieval Food Lover’s Tour

 We begin near Piazza Maggiore, at one of Bologna’s finest bakeries, open since 1880.
 Under high frescoed ceilings, saleswomen in crisp white aprons bustle about arranging fresh pillows of pasta into rows behind glass display cases.
-The signs at each tray of pasta translate as, “Classic Ravioli—we put our art into it!”

 Parmigiano Reggiano Cheese